-The Collaborative NewsLab at Kent State University is an experiential and collaborative news commons that links Media and Journalism students with professional media partners in Northeast Ohio.
+The Collaborative NewsLab at Kent State University is an experiential and collaborative news commons that links School of Media and Journalism (MDJ) students with professional media partners in Northeast Ohio and across the state.

-NewsLab provides Kent State journalism students with real-world experiences through mostly paid internships, while also connecting under-resourced professional media partners with quality, reliable coverage focused on topics important to communities in Northeast Ohio and beyond.
+NewsLab provides our journalism students with real-world reporting experience while connecting under-resourced professional media partners with high-quality coverage focused on topics important to communities in Northeast Ohio and beyond.

 How It Works:

 NewsLab serves as a Creative Commons news bureau where MDJ students pursue reporting focused on stories important to the region.
 With oversight provided by MDJ faculty and associate instructors, participating students have produced content in collaboration with partners as varied as The Ohio Newsroom, Ideastream, The Portager, and more.

 Since the establishment of NewsLab in 2020, more than 100 stories produced by more than a dozen student reporters have appeared in more than 15 news outlets statewide.
 The relationship between student reporters and our news partners has increased both the scope of reporting for our partners and the range of professional development opportunities available to our students without the need to leave Northeast Ohio.

 Communities in the region get more reporting from their trusted media outlets.
 Classroom discussions are enriched by students with professional experience.
 Student Media partners benefit from heightened insights into professional content production.
 And NewsLab students stock their portfolios with high-quality, professional-caliber work that attracts the attention of potential employers, thus bolstering their odds of success in the search for professional opportunities after graduation.